nebari-dev/nebari-docs/docs/docs/started/deploy.md

 - You want to try out Nebari with a quick-install to see how it works, without setting up environment variables

 You should choose another installation option if you are starting from scratch (i.e., no clusters yet) and aiming to have a production environment.

+For instructions on installing and deploying Nebari Local, please visit [How to install and setup Nebari on an existing Kubernetes infrastructure](/how-tos/nebari-local).

 </TabItem>
 </Tabs>